 - The rotator can link to a URL page with pertinent information.

 The rotator is designed to draw attention and create awareness for an upcoming event or important information for weber.edu audiences.
 The rotators are links that readers can click on to learn more information about the event or topic being spotlighted.
 The URL link should provide additional, pertinent information about the subject featured on the rotator.
-University Communications is not able to create landing pages for rotators.
+Marketing & Communications is not able to create landing pages for rotators.
 The URL preferably resides on a weber.edu or other university-owned or -managed server -- not a social media site, for example.

 - The campus group or organization is willing to pay the appropriate fee.

 For broad, institutional messages (registration announcements, homecoming event) there is no cost associated with the rotator.
-For all other rotators, a fee of either $99 or $49 is required to cover the design and programming time from University Communications.
+For all other rotators, a fee of either $99 or $49 is required to cover the design and programming time from Marketing & Communications.
 For $99 we will design a rotator from scratch.
 For $49 we require that you provide us with high quality artwork that we can use in creating the rotator.
 We reserve the right to qualify if the artwork you provide us with is sufficient or not.